Funny Story From Fox

 Rivera was arrested in June and convicted in November of fleeing and eluding deputies and resisting law enforcement without violence.

-Along with losing his license and being placed on probation for three years, he has to wear the sign where he used to race at the Waterbridge Shopping Center (
+Along with losing his license and being placed on probation for three years, he has to wear the sign where he used to race at the Waterbridge Shopping Center (search) parking lot near the Florida Mall.

 Rivera will wear the 2-foot-by-3-foot sign for 50 consecutive Sundays from 1 a.m. to 2 a.m., when other young people are out racing.
 He must also pay for the sign and attend a special driving school.